VazkiiMods/Botania/doc/omake.md

 perfect *balance*.

 ## Loonium
+### Housemaster of Hundred Goods
 * Gender: They buried it in Alaska but won't tell us where
 * Physical symbols: treasure chest
-* Likes: Geocaching, MIT puzzle hunt
+* Likes: Geocaching, MIT puzzle hunt, ARG's
 * Dislikes: Misplacing or having their items stolen

 Loonium is a chronic hoarder, collecting any and all sort of trinkets and treasures,